frankhanner/JPing/README.md

 ### Use
-Since the method is static, simply use the following call where `host` is a string with the name of the machine you're trying to reach.
+Since the method is static, simply use the following call where `host` is a string with the name or IP address of the machine you're trying to reach.

 `Ping.isReachable(host);`